-- NO SCIST "Moonly concentrative Districts" doubted - Jugon reservo set -up plementary pre dety ce training restrations to prepare a premium to had terribore from another the prins of from the community. - An existing elementary adjucation institution could be upgreaded into a BITE. - Explore possibility of using conseq capacity in DET for admitting eligible persons from minority communities. - Establish new BITE in a block other than the one where DIET is located having highest concentration of the community.
+- 196 SC/ST /Minority concentration Districts identified - Urgent need to set-up elementary pre-service training institutions to prepare elementary school teachers from among the persons from the community. - An existing elementary education institution could be upgraded into a BITE. - Explore possibility of using unused capacity in DIET for admitting eligible persons from minority communities. - Establish new BITE in a block other than the one where DIET is located, having highest concentration of the community.

-- 1. State and district authorities have to do a detailing on the location, earmarking land and other detailing for establishment of the BITE. - 2.
+- State and district authorities have to do a detailing on the location, earmarking land and other detailing for establishment of the BITE. - 2.
 The following options needs to be explored before finalizing a BITE - Possibilities should be explored for approaching well performing private teacher education institutions for admitting eligible persons from the SC/ST/Minority communities to the teacher education course; the Government would meet the cost of tuition and other fees in respect of persons so admitted; - (ii) Identify an existing elementary teacher education institution in the district which can be up-graded as a BITE.
 Non-recurring Central assistance would be available for civil works for up-gradation of an existing elementary teacher education institution into a BITE based on the specifications mentioned in the norms and standards of the NCTE for a D.Ed institution and for a 50-seater hostel, in accordance with State SORs.
 Equipment grant of Rs 10 lakh would also be made available.
-Recurring grant will be made available for salaries in
+Recurring grant will be made available for salaries in respect of posts sanctioned and filled up after up-gradation of the institution in a BITE and of Rs 5 lakh per year as contingency grant.

-- respect of posts sanctioned and filled up after up-gradation of the institution in a BITE and of Rs 5 lakh per year as contingency grant. - (iii) Explore the possibility of using unused capacity or for increasing the capacity of the DIET in the district for admitting eligible persons from these communities to the teacher education course: - (iv) Establish a new BITE (in a block other than the one where the DIET is established).
+- (iii) Explore the possibility of using unused capacity or for increasing the capacity of the DIET in the district for admitting eligible persons from these communities to the teacher education course; - (iv) Establish a new BITE (in a block other than the one where the DIET is established).
 Non-recurring Central assistance would be available for civil works for construction of a BITE based on the specifications mentioned in the norms and standards of the NCTE for a D.Ed institution and for a 50-seater hostel, in accordance with State SORs.
 Non-recurring assistance upto Rs 20 lakh for equipments would also be available.
 Recurring assistance would be available for salaries in respect of the posts sanctioned and filled up, including Rs 5 lakh as contingency grant.